yuyuvn/sable-netcv/README.md

 * ~~Crop and tranform webcame resolution to 320x240~~
 * ~~Change tcp to udp~~

-* May change to ffmpeg lib instead of opencv

 ## Update:
 Use ffmpeg (client use C++ for dangerous)